 As one of Australia's Group of Eight research-intensive universities, UWA has an exceptionally strong research culture and is committed to the notion that intellectual capital is the global economy's most dynamic commodity.

 A PhD is a program of independent, supervised research assessed solely on the basis of a thesis that is examined externally.
-A doctoral thesis must be a substantial and original contribution to knowledge of the subject with which it deals, and usually takes four years to complete.
+A doctoral thesis must be a substantial and original contribution to knowledge of the subject with which it deals, and usually takes three to four years to complete.